HomerReid/scuff-em/doc/docs/applications/scuff-cas3D/scuff-cas3D.md

 The base file name of all output files produced by `scuff-cas3d` may be specified using the `--FileBase` command-line option; if this option is not specified then the file base is taken to be the base file name of the `.scuffgeo` file you specified using the `--geometry` option.

-For all data output files (`.out`, `.byXi`, `.byXikBloch`), the
+For all data output files (`.out`, `.byXi`, `.byXikBloch`), the output file contains a
+*header*

 ## The `.log` file